Kim Simplis Barrow: Special Envoy for Women and Children

-McCarthy, Kinsella, and Emma Fitzpatrick have all appeared in promotional material for the Seminar.
-Morrice is on record promoting the Seminar.
+McCarthy, Kinsella, and Emma Fitzpatrick all appeared in promotional material for the seminar.
+Morrice is on record as promoting the seminar.

 Health

-Kim Simplis Barrow was diagnosed with stage 3 breast cancer in October 2011.
+Simplis Barrow was diagnosed with stage 3 breast cancer in October 2011.
 Instead of withdrawing and privately coping with her illness, she parlayed the fight for her life into a successful campaign to increase public awareness on cancer and reduce stigma and discrimination by going public.
-During this time, Simplis Barrow worked closely with the Belize Cancer Society to increase cancer awareness among the local population by hosting cancer forums and talking about her own diagnosis.
+She worked closely with the Belize Cancer Society to increase cancer awareness among the local population by hosting cancer forums and talking about her own diagnosis.
 She has completed her chemotherapy and radiation treatments and is today in good health.

 Education

-Simplis Barrow holds two master's degrees, International Business and Hospitality Management, both from Florida International University.
+Simplis Barrow holds two master's degrees, in International Business and Hospitality Management, both from Florida International University.
 She received her bachelor's degree in Hospitality, with a minor in Spanish, from the Instituto Tecnológico de Morelia in Morelia, Michoacán, Mexico.

 Family

-Simplis Barrow married long-time boyfriend and Prime Minister of Belize, Rt.
+Simplis Barrow married long-time boyfriend and prime minister of Belize, Rt.
 Hon.
 Dean Barrow, on 7 February 2009 in Savannah, Georgia.
 They have one daughter, Salima Barrow.